-Looking for small, boutique festivals for 2017?
-Whether you’re looking for family-friendly festivals or extra-special small independent music festivals, we’ve rounded up the best.
+Summer might be over, but the festival season is still in full swing.
+Whether you’re looking for family-friendly festivals or extra-special small independent music festivals, we’ve rounded up the best of the year.
 From black-tie dining to woodland spas, escape the welly-clad crowds at the best luxury festivals in the UK for 2017.

 Best Small & Boutique Festivals 2017